 By providing diverse youth voices in a multimedia format, the exhibit is a unique opportunity to understand foster youth and engage your community in a conversation about the needs of foster youth.
 In the words of Guest Curator, Ray Bussolari, “Lost Childhoods gives foster youth a voice, and is vessel for healing and community building.
 For visitors, it’s about seeing how youth can heal and grow with supportive adult relationships and respect.”

-Contents: 50 pieces of art, artifacts, and video portraits
+Contents: Up to 100 pieces of art, artifacts, and video portraits

 Supplemental: Exhibit Journal for visitor reflection; promotional resources